 8 to 9 PM | questions to the Lama

-The retreat will be streamed via Zoom and YouTube, in a closed network for the registered ones.
+The retreat will be streamed via Zoom and YouTube, in a closed network for those who are registered.

-Your early registration helps a lot our organization process!
+Your early registration greatly benefits our organizational process!

 For registration and contributions from outside of Brazil, please donate here (via Paypal).